 New Full-Time Freshman Checklist

-Thank you for confirming your intent to enroll at Drexel University.
+We are excited for you to arrive at Drexel University!
 After you've picked up your computer and email accounts, you can log in to DrexelOne to view your personalized new student checklist on the "Welcome" page.
 In the meantime, here are some important items you must complete before your first day of class.

 - Complete the FAFSA (U.S. citizens and permanent residents only)